EricKim27/EbonDB/README.md

  - inserting data to a column
  - printing data in the form of a table

-The contents of this repository has to go under /usr/local/PyDB.
+The contents of this repository should go under /usr/local/PyDB by default.
+But you can edit the rootpath variable defined at db.py.

 I'm planning on making this work like a server.
 Currently, in order to use the prompt, run:
 ```